-- The main goal of managing the increased need of maintenance was obtained quickly, and without any investments
+- The main goal of managing the increased need of maintenance was obtained quickly, and without any further investments.

-- Other departments were able to utilize more space, due to a reduced need of space in the maintenance plant
+- Other departments were able to utilize more space, thanks to the reduced need of space in the maintenance plant.

-- Lead times were generally shortened and tied up capital was reduced
+- Lead times were generally shortened and the tied up capital was reduced.

-- The largest gain was probably in more satisfied employees, who were given more power and opportunities to influence their work situation, in addition to a clear sense of how their work affected the whole production flow
+- The largest gain was perhaps the employee satisfaction.
+Employees were given more power and opportunities to influence their work situation, in addition to a clear sense of how their work affected the whole production flow.